mluukkai/WebPalvelinohjelmointi2023/english/week5.md

 You will want to create Rspec tests for the functionality you've implemented.
 The new functionality makes use of external services.
 Tests should be written in any case without making use of the external services.
 Luckily, it is easy to replace an external interface with Rails stub component.

-You will want to devide the tests in two parts.
+You will want to divide the tests in two parts.
 The class <code>BeermappingApi</code> encapsulates the external interface, so replace its functionality by hard coding a new one with the help of stubs.
 The test will check whether the places page works properly, assuming that the <code>BeermappingApi</code> components works properly.

 The functionality of the <code>BeermappingApi</code> component will then be tested separately with unit tests written with Rspec.